Nocturnal bottleneck: Evolution of mammals

-Mammals evolved from cynodonts, a group of superficially dog-like synapsids in the wake of the Permian–Triassic mass extinction.
-The emerging archosaurian groups that flourished after the extinction, including crocodiles and dinosaurs and their ancestors, drove the remaining larger cynodonts into extinction, leaving only the smaller forms.
-The surviving cynodonts could only succeed in niches with minimal competition from the diurnal dinosaurs, evolving into the typical small-bodied insectivorous dwellers of the nocturnal undergrowth.
+Mammals evolved from cynodonts, a group of superficially dog-like therapsid synapsids that survived the Permian–Triassic mass extinction.
+The emerging archosaurian sauropsids, including pseudosuchians, pterosaurs and dinosaurs and their ancestors, flourished after the Early Triassic Smithian–Spathian boundary event and competitively displaced the larger therapsids into extinction, leaving only the smaller burrowing cynodonts.
+The surviving cynodonts could only succeed in leftover niches with minimal competitions from the more dominant, diurnal dinosaurs, evolving into the nocturnal, small-bodied, insectivorous and granivorous dwellers of the forest undergrowths.
 While the early mammals continued to develop into several probably quite common groups of animals during the Mesozoic, they all remained relatively small and nocturnal.

-Only with the massive extinction at the end of the Cretaceous did the dinosaurs leave the stage open for the establishment of a new fauna of mammals.
+Mammals experienced a significant radiation from the angiosperm revolution during the Middle/Late Cretaceous, but only with the massive end-Cretaceous extinction event did the dinosaurs' demise leave the stage open for the establishment of new mammalian faunae.
 Despite this, mammals continued to be small-bodied for millions of years.
 While all the largest animals alive today are mammals, the majority of mammals are still small nocturnal animals.

 Mammalian nocturnal adaptions

-Several different features of mammalian physiology appear to be adaptations to a nocturnal lifestyle, mainly related to the sensory organs.
+Numerous features of mammalian physiology, especially features relating to the sensory organs, appear to be adaptations to a nocturnal lifestyle.
 These include: